 - 1. Study advice will be issued no later than 31 July of the relevant year of enrolment, unless the opportunity to earn credits is still offered in the period from 31 July up to and including 31 August.
-Study advice will in that case be issued at the latest on 31 August of the relevant year of enrolment. - 51 Before study advice is issued, a warning will be given at the latest on 31 March concerning the possibility of the student receiving binding negative study advice.# - 3.
-In case the student would like the Exam Board to take his personal circumstances into consideration when issuing study advice, he must ensure that the Exam Board receives a request to that effect via Osiris Case on 1 July at the latest before the study advice is issued.
+Study advice will in that case be issued at the latest on 31 August of the relevant year of enrolment. - 2.
+Before study advice is issued, a warning will be given at the latest on 31 March concerning the possibility of the student receiving binding negative study advice. - 3.
+In case the student would like the Exam Board to take his personal circumstances into consideration when issuing study advice, he must ensure that the Exam Board receives a request to that effect via Osiris Case on 1 July at the latest before the study advice is issued. - 4.
+If the student started the programme on a regular intake in February, contrary to the dates stated in paragraphs 1-3 of this Article the following dates apply: - a. the study advice at the end of the first year of enrolment will be issued at the latest on 28 February of the calendar year following the intake date; - b. before study advice is issued, a warning of the possibility of the student receiving binding negative study advice will be given on 31 August at the latest; - c. prior to issuing study advice, the Exam Board must receive at the latest on 1 January a request from the student in writing or by email asking that it takes the student's personal circumstances into account.